surniaulula/wpsso/readme.txt

 = 6.26.0-dev.3 =

-(2020/03/25) Added a new Pinterest Pin It section in the Document SSO &gt; Priority Media tab.
-Added new Editing Pages and Document Types metaboxes in the Advanced Settings page.
+(2020/03/25) Added a new Pinterest Pin It image size and section in the Document SSO &gt; Priority Media tab.

 = 6.25.1 =